cosmicBboy/data-projects/README.md

 # Data Projects
 A repository for my various data projects

-## Project 1: Meaningful User Sentiment Classifier
+## Project 1: Meaningful Use Sentiment Classifier

 This project is a meta-analysis asking the following question: